Reasons Why Issuer Declines Happen

 The credit card company can also decline a transaction if the amount details are entered in the wrong format or field.
 Always double-check the payment details and ensure the amount doesn’t have incorrect symbols.
 In case the response persists, request the customer to use another payment method.

-This response means that the card has expired and the customer can longer use it.
-You can ask the customer to switch the card with a new one if they had already renewed the card.
+This response means that the card has expired and the customer can no longer use it.
+You can ask the customer to switch the card with a new one if they have already renewed the card.
 In case the customer hasn’t renewed their card yet, ask them to get a new one from their credit card company.
 You can also request them to pay with alternative payment methods to recapture the sale.

-A temporary hold decline response occurs due to a temporary lock on the credit card funds by another merchant.
+A card with a temporary hold is often over its credit limit and can’t be used to pay for a transaction.
+In this case, you can ask the cardholder to contact their bank and also let them know that they can pay using alternative payment methods.
+If you are looking for card issuer rejection meaning, Then you need to understand that a temporary hold decline response occurs due to a temporary lock on the credit card funds by another merchant.
 This occurs because there is a pending charge on the customer’s account due to a transaction that has not yet been paid.
 Most entertainment, hotels, and car rental merchants will put temporary holds on their customers’ accounts until outstanding credit card payments are settled.

 Consequences of Issuer Declines for Merchants

 Merchants need to understand the reasons why credit card issuer declines happen so that they can help resolve them before they occur.
-For a customer, a declined payment may mean that they won’t be able to pay for the item with their credit card unless they use another payment method.
+For a customer, a declined payment may mean they won’t be able to pay for the item with their credit card unless they use another payment method.
 For a merchant, a payment decline negatively impacts them in multiple ways even when it isn’t their fault.
 For starters, when a credit card is rejected you have to deal with lost revenue from the lost sale.

-Besides, most customers will blame the merchant for a credit card decline even if the fault may be the customers.
-This leaves the merchant with a disgruntled customer who may be unwilling to come back.
+• Besides, most customers will blame the merchant for a credit card decline even if the fault may be the customers.
+This leaves the merchant with a disgruntled customer who may be unwilling to return.
 Further, a card issuer rejection also results in chargeback fees.
 The card issuer will also add the rejected credit card transaction to your chargeback ratio which results in a higher rate.
 A very high chargeback ratio will result in the merchant being classified as high risk which can make it harder for your business to get merchant account services.

-Examples of alternative payment methods that you can have for customers include PayPal, digital wallets, cryptocurrency, installments, cash, and ACH transfers.
+Examples of alternative payment methods that you can have for customers include PayPal, digital wallets, cryptocurrency, instalments, cash, and ACH transfers.
 Lastly, help the cardholder get in touch with their credit card company as some of the rejection issues can be resolved with timely communication.

+In conclusion, while issuer declines may appear unavoidable, businesses should take deliberate initiatives to reduce their occurrence.
+Merchants may improve the whole payment experience and create closer relationships with their consumers by remaining informed, communicating effectively with customers, and implementing preventative measures.
 Card issuer declines are frustrating to both the customer and the merchant.
 When a card issuer decline occurs, your customer will be unable to make the payment using their card and you’ll also lose a sale in the process.
-Hopefully, after reading this article, you now understand why card issuer declines happen and how you can minimize them.